 The first two things I want to know about a ski area is how many blue (beginner) slopes there are and what the lifts look like.
 I’m not very fond of T-bar lifts that keep you on your feet, and I break out in a cold sweat at the thought of going down an unknown red (intermediate) slope.

-On your first visit to the Stubai gletscher my advice would be to start skiing at Gamsgarten.
-As the hub of the Stubai Glacier ski resort, it is surrounded by easy practice and beginner’s slopes.
+On your first visit to the Stubai gletscher, as it’s referred to in Austria, my advice would be to start skiing at Gamsgarten.
+As the hub of the Stubai glacier ski resort, it is surrounded by easy practice and beginner’s slopes.